telicent-oss/smart-caches-core/docs/security/index.md

 previously loaded instance.

 The expectation is that there is `1`, and **ONLY** `1` plugin registered in this way.
-If no plugin is registered, more than 1 plugin is registered, or loading the registered plugin throws an error, then the system defaults to a fail-safe mode and instead loads the unregistered `FailSafePlugin`.
-In fail-safe mode the system treats all labels and entitlements as invalid and defaults all access decisions to forbidden.
+If no plugin is registered, more than 1 plugin is registered, or loading the registered plugin throws an error, then the application defaults to a fail-safe mode and instead loads the unregistered `FailSafePlugin`.
+In fail-safe mode the application treats all labels and entitlements as invalid and defaults all access decisions to forbidden.
 This will be clearly and explicitly noted in the logs, and an explicit `Error` is thrown upon the first, and all subsequent load attempts to make it clear to the application that it has been misconfigured.